-My last couple of posts (How to Get Your Point Across without Poking a Hole in Anyone and Questions About Talking Side by Side) triggered a sort of counterpoint question from a reader: How do you avoid having a hole poked in you by someone else?
+A reader of How to Get Your Point Across without Poking a Hole in Anyone and Q&A About Talking Side by Side sent in a sort of counterpoint question: How do you avoid having a hole poked in you by someone else?

-Are there safe and appropriate ways to protest the way you’re being treated (or how someone else is being treated in front of you, for that matter)?
+Are there safe and appropriate ways to protest the current conditions or conversation?
 Will it help if you bring appropriate facts and data to bear as a sort of protective shield?
 Can you suggest a cooling-off period?
 Or is the hole-poking — and the damage it causes — actually the whole point of the hostile behavior?

 If the answer to both these maneuvers is no, can you get away, as in leave the room, the role, or even the relationship?
 Some forms of interaction are inherently unhealthy.
 You may actually need a buffer, a recovery plan, or an exit strategy.